-KGN is a diversified electronics, homewares, office and clothing retailer that designs, sources and resells products online through its Kogan and Dick Smith platforms in Australia, New Zealand and the United States.
+KGN is a diversified electronics, homewares, office and clothing retailer that designs, sources and resells products online through its Kogan, Mighty Ape and Dick Smith platforms in Australia, New Zealand and the United States.

 KGN designs and sources consumer electronics, appliances, homewares and other items that it has externally manufactured and packaged in China under its proprietary Kogan, Ovela, Fortis and Certa brands.
-It also sources Apple, Canon, Samsung, HTC, Swann and other branded products from domestic and international wholesalers that it resells online through its Kogan website (www.kogan.com) in Australia, New Zealand and the United States, its Dick Smith websites (www.dicksmith.com.au and www.dicksmith.co.nz) in Australia and New Zealand and its eBay store (www.stores.ebay.com/kogan) in the United States.
+It also sources Apple, Canon, Samsung, HTC, Swann and other branded products from domestic and international wholesalers that it resells online through its Kogan website (www.kogan.com) in Australia, New Zealand and the United States, its Dlck Smith websites (www.dicksmith.com.au and www.dicksmith.co.nz) in Australia and New Zealand, its Mighty Ape website (www.mightyape.co.nz) in New Zealand, and its eBay store (www.stores.ebay.com/kogan) in the United States.
 Most of its products are distributed directly to its customers from one of several leased warehouses in Australia and Asia using third-party logistics providers.

-KGN also owns and operates: a retail travel website called Kogan Travel (www.kogan.com/au/travel) that facilitates the booking of hotels, cruises and holiday packages in Australia; an online mobile services retailer called Kogan Mobile (www.koganmobile.com.au) that sells prepay mobile plans in Australia; Kogan Internet (www.koganinternet.com.au) that sells broadband internet services; and an insurance website called Kogan Insurance (www.koganinsurance.com.au) that sells car, home, travel, pet and life insurance that is underwritten by third parties.
+KGN also owns and operates: a retail travel website called Kogan Travel (www.kogan.com/au/travel) that facilitates the booking of hotels, cruises and holiday packages in Australia; an online mobile services retailer called Kogan Mobile (www.koganmobile.com.au) that sells prepay mobile plans in Australia; Kogan Internet (www.koganinternet.com.au) that sells broadband internet services; an insurance website called Kogan Insurance (www.koganinsurance.com.au) that sells car, home, travel, pet and life insurance that is underwritten by third parties; an online energy retailer that sells electricity and gas to Australian households under the brand Kogan Energy (www.koganenergy.com.au); and Kogan Money (www.koganmoney.com.au) that sells credit cards, home loans and superannuation products.

 Online retailers generally have lower operating cost structures than their ‘bricks and mortar’ competitors and are therefore able to offer lower prices for the same or similar products.
 They are also less constrained by the location of their customers, but are more dependent on the efficiency of their logistics and delivery services.
 Companies try to maximise their operating leverage and minimise their inventory levels by selling on-trend products at competitive prices, by improving their end-to-end customer fulfilment, and by frequently upgrading their websites and reducing any payment friction.
 Specifically, KGN has indicated its near-term focus is to: enhance its marketing and continue to resell new and improved products with a particular emphasis on its own branded products; growing its mobile, internet and insurance offerings and expanding into new verticals and products .